GuilhermeRossato/node-deployment/README.md

 ## Tips

-If you have SSH access you can send the deployment script from the client to the server with `scp` and execute it directly:
+If you have SSH access you can send and execute the deployment script from the server with `scp`:

 ```bash
 wget https://raw.githubusercontent.com/GuilhermeRossato/node-deployment/master/index.js -O node-deploy.cjs